miyomahkesis/playtime_count_program/README.md

 # Playtime Count Program
-a simple program that counts your playtime in games that you input. kinda like steam but im mostly gonna use it for physical games.
+A simple program that counts your playtime in games that you input in.
+Its kinda like how Steam counts time but for physical games or downloaded games from other sources.